stub42/pytz/src/README.txt

 What is UTC
 ~~~~~~~~~~~

-`UTC` is Universal Time, formerly known as Greenwich Mean Time or GMT.
+`UTC` is Universal Time, also known as Greenwich Mean Time or GMT
-All other timezones are given as offsets from UTC.
-No daylight savings
+in the United Kingdom.
+All other timezones are given as offsets from
-time occurs in UTC, making it a useful timezone to perform date arithmetic
+UTC.
+No daylight savings time occurs in UTC, making it a useful timezone
-without worrying about the confusion and ambiguities caused by daylight
+to perform date arithmetic without worrying about the confusion and
-savings time transitions, your country changing its timezone, or mobile
+ambiguities caused by daylight savings time transitions, your country
-computers that move roam through multiple timezones.
+changing its timezone, or mobile computers that move roam through
+multiple timezones.

 Helpers